-For a safari in two true wilderness destinations, the 10-day South African Wilderness Retreat includes the full Tswalu experience, as well as Camp Jabulani in northern Kruger's Kapama Game Reserve.
+For a safari in two true wilderness destinations, the 10-day South African Wilderness Retreat includes the full Tswalu experience, as well as Jabulani Safari in northern Kruger's Kapama Game Reserve.

 From wine to whales and then onto safari in the Kalahari, the Unique South African Experience is for discerning guests looking for something unusual and special.

 Let our Africa Safari Experts craft the perfect tailor-made Kalahari itinerary for you.
 Get in touchwith one of our experts now.